 That covers the basics, but now I’m sure that now you’re wondering which of those two options is better?
 There are some advantages and disadvantages to both options, so let’s dive in and see which option might be best for you.
 First off, it’s best to understand what’s going on with the actual hardware.

 First, we should discuss wireless HDMI.
-No matter what make and model wireless HDMI transmitter kit you get, they will all send a high quality video signal wirelessly.
+No matter what make and model wireless HDMI transmitter kit you get, they will all send a high-quality video signal wirelessly, which can also be done with a projector (our guide).
 The kit will come with two pieces of physical hardware: one receiver and one transmitter.

 The receiver is typically smaller, maybe about the size of a deck of cards or, on more expensive versions, small enough to resemble a chunky USB drive.
 What the receiver does is decode the video signal and convert it to an HDMI output signal.
 That signal is then fed into the display or projector like a normal HDMI port.
 The receiver will typically be small enough that it can just hang off the port, but, in some